explodingcamera/blog/content/rust-os/2-shell/index.md

 panicked at 'Exception cause: Exception(Breakpoint)', kernel/src/trap.rs:33:5
 ```

-This is great, we can now see the trap frame and the exception cause, so we can start debugging our kernel.
-To make use of this, you can also use an external debugger like [gdb](https://www.gnu.org/software/gdb/), which allows you to set breakpoints, inspect memory, step through code, and much more.
+We can now see the trap frame and the exception cause, so we can start debugging our kernel.
+You can also use an external debugger like [gdb](https://www.gnu.org/software/gdb/), which allows you to set breakpoints, inspect memory, step through code, and much more.
-Setting up gdb is a bit more involved, so if you run into issues check out this [guide](https://os.phil-opp.com/set-up-gdb/).
+Setting up gdb is a bit more involved, so if you run into issues, check out this [guide](https://os.phil-opp.com/set-up-gdb/).

-There's a lot of improvements we can make to this shell, for some ideas, check out my `simple_shell` crate on [crates.io](https://crates.io/crates/simple_shell).
-I recommend you try to implement some of these yourself, as it's a fun exercise.
+There are a lot of improvements we can make to this shell.
+For some ideas, check out my `simple_shell` crate on [crates.io](https://crates.io/crates/simple_shell).
+I recommend you try implementing some of these yourself, as it's a fun exercise.
 Something that might be helpful is this ANSI escape code [cheat sheet](https://gist.github.com/fnky/458719343aabd01cfb17a3a4f7296797) for processing user input like arrow keys, backspace, etc.

-After this fairly short chapter, we'll add multi-tasking to our kernel using async rust, so we can run multiple programs at the same time.
+After this relatively short chapter, we'll add multi-tasking to our kernel using async Rust so we can run multiple programs simultaneously.